Toufa7/PixelPong/README.md

-# To create a new React project:A
+# To create a new React project:

     npm create vite@latest